-an interview Q: What was your experience and precoff st perspective on U.S. manufacturing before As the you embarked on your NTMA member tours across America?
-Like too many people, the idea had been ingrained in me that anything that has to do with manufacturing involved harsh, dirty conditions and mindless, repetitive, hard work.
+an interview PERSPECTIVE ON U.S. MANUFACTURING BEFORE YOU EMBARKED ON YOUR NTMA MEMBER TOURS Like too many people, the idea had been ingrained in me that anything that has to do with manufacturing involved harsh, dirty conditions and mindless, repetitive, hard work.
 Instead, at every shop visit, I was proven how wrong this line of thinking is.
 Instead, what I witnessed was high-tech, state-of-the-art machinery, being manned and run by fiercely intelligent and engaging souls.
 And whether you are talking about new-hires, apprentices, long-timers or the owners themselves - many of whom were second- and thirdgeneration - a true sense of integrity and pride was evident in every conversation I've had.
 Q: How did you get connected with the NTMA?